Cefoxitin Surrogate Test

 Molecular assays

 Current molecular assays target mecA (or other functional regions) and detect methicillin (oxacillin)-resistant S. aureus.
-Always confirm the result with the isolate identification (biochemical tests) and Gram reaction, making sure the isolate is not mixed.
+Always confirm the result with the isolate identification (biochemical tests) and Gram reaction, ensuring the isolate is not mixed.
 Resolve discrepancies by proper confirmatory or alternate testing.